TRENDING

 Black Mirror

-A lot of people enjoyed the first part of the fourth season of the series, but to us, it feels like it’s just repeating what we’ve already seen.
+A lot of people enjoyed the first part of the fourth season of the series, but to me, it feels like it’s just repeating what we’ve already seen.
 It does have some good points, like exploring the idea of intense fandom (which isn’t really a sci-fi concept) and breaking down the space opera genre.
 However, overall, it feels like a rehash of ideas seen in other episodes.
 It doesn’t bring anything new to the table and relies on problematic stereotypes.

 Playtest (3x02)